-Population is one of the few topics for which both historical and projection data are easily found online at no cost.
+Population is one of the few topics for which both historical and projection data are easily found online.
 Both sets of data are often found on the same site.
 Data can include total population, crude birth and death data, age and sex structure of populations, infant and under-5 mortality rates, etc. Some of the historical data goes back to 1950 while projections are often made to 2050 or 2100.
 The World Bank, the United Nations and the US Census Bureau are the main providers of free population data.
-A sample of total population data and projections for India and Swaziland is available here.

 Gapminder -- Gapminder is an innovative data presentation web site which provides dynamic views of data changes over time using bubble graphs.
 Graphs are available for economic, population, health (including HIV/AIDS), environmental, agricultural and information technology data.
 Raw data can be downloaded from the site and a desktop version of the software is available free.
 Users can customize graphs using existing data, but cannot add new data.
 Much of the data used is from the World Bank and UN organizations.
 Gapminder is at http://www.gapminder.org .